etienne-bourganel/moving_object/README.md

 # Simulation

-The moving object project is a simple simulation of a moving object on a board.
+The "moving_object" project is a simple simulation of a moving object on a board.

 ## How to run the simulation?